foorschtbar/SoundBoard/README.md

 A simple pcb with two audio drivers, a sd card reader and a microcontroller to play sounds.

+## Frontend development

+- Start the frontend development server with `python .\webserver.py` in the `html` directory.
+- Open the browser at `http://localhost:8000/` to see the frontend.
+- Set manual a cookie with `overwrite-host` to the hostname or ip of the device and reload the page.

 ## ToDos

 - [x] Improve MQTT reconnection and resubscription